d12frosted/elpa-mirror/gnu/embark-readme.txt

   to which you could add commands for which Embark should forgo pressing `RET' for you after inserting the target.
-Since its effect can also be achieved via the general `embark-target-injection-hooks' mechanism, that variable has been removed to simply Embark.
+Since its effect can also be achieved via the general `embark-target-injection-hooks' mechanism, that variable has been removed to simplify Embark.
 Be sure to update your configuration; if you had something like:

   ┌────